Top Tier: 1948 Chrysler Town & Country Convertible – STILL $140,000

 If you’re a classic convertible aficionado, one drop-top you would likely add to your collection is a late 1940s vintage Chrysler Town & Country.
 The last of Chrysler’s “woodie” offerings, these wood-clad convertibles portray an air of class not found on the typical Woodie wagons of the period.
 The consensus with wood-bodied cars is that buying one already restored is generally more cost-effective.

-When only the best will do, this restored black-over-burgundy 1948 Chrysler Town & Country convertible currently listed here on Craigslist in Big Ford, Montana, might be for you.
-It’s a rare treat to come across such a clean and detailed example of any classic car on Craigslist these days, especially something as rare as a 1948 Chrysler Town & Country.
+When only the best will do, this restored black-over-burgundy 1948 Chrysler Town & Country convertible for sale in Big Ford, Montana, might be for you.
+It’s a rare treat to come across such a clean and detailed example of any classic car on Craigslist, especially something as rare as a 1948 Chrysler Town & Country.

 Currently offered for $140,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is at the higher end of this guide’s summary for Chrysler Town & Country’s produced between 1946 and 1948.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the convertible featured here: